 It would be at Homestead High School there that he would first start meeting up with Steve Wozniak, and would begin making more connections within Silicon Valley.

 But it was college that may have been more key.
 This time it was his choice of where he wanted to go, and it was an expensive one.
 Steve Jobs insisted on going to Reed College in Portland, Oregon, and he insisted on it despite the fees being difficult for his family.

 However, in what may have been an early example of his total determination on one route, followed by an about-face, and insistence on a different idea, Jobs then dropped out of Reed College.

 He later said that this was in part because of the financial strain on his family, that he hadn't felt right making them spend all their money.
 But it was also because he didn't like the classes.

 And in what is surely an early example of his ability to get people to do what he wanted, Jobs persuaded Reed College to let him carry on there.
 He had no mandated classes, yet he was allowed to continue living on campus, and was actively encouraged to drop in to any class he was interested in.

 Whether his adoption did or didn't cause feelings of abandonment, and whether his "reality distortion field" did or didn't begin at Reed College, one thing certainly started there.

 It was because he could take any class he wanted, that Steve Jobs sat in on ones about calligraphy and typography.

 He was already reading, he said, "more outside of just science and technology," and by this stage was steeped both in computing and the liberal arts.

 You can't pin down a man's life to how he was born, and what he studied.
 However, you can trace the Macintosh and the whole of Apple to the combination of nature and nurture that Steve Jobs was exposed to in his early years.
-And on what would have been his 66th birthday in 2021, Tim Cook acknowledged this once more in a tweet.
+And on this 68th birthday, Tim Cook once again acknowledged his friend in a tweet.